Billing – Frequently Asked Questions

 Medicare requires that if a physician or laboratory knows that a test will not be covered by Medicare, the patient must be informed in writing prior to performing the test.
 This is called an “Advance Beneficiary Notice” (ABN).
 The patient must also be informed as to the reason Medicare may not pay for the test.

-Why is the Explanation of Benefits (EOB) I received from my insurance company different from the Pathology Reference Laboratory bill I received?
+Why is the Explanation of Benefits (EOB) I received from my insurance company different from the bill I received?

 Please remember that the Explanation of Benefits (EOB) that you receive from your insurance company is not a bill.
-If Pathology Reference Laboratory determines that your insurance processed your claim incorrectly, we will appeal that claim to your insurance company.
-Do not pay anything until you receive a billing statement from Pathology Reference Laboratory.
+If Pathology Reference Laboratory and/or Pathology Associates of San Antonio determines that your insurance processed your claim incorrectly, we will appeal that claim to your insurance company.
+Do not pay anything until you receive a billing statement from us.
 Feel free to contact our billing department if you have any questions.

-Can Pathology Reference Laboratory tell me how much my tests will cost?
+Can Pathology Reference Laboratory and/or Pathology Associates of San Antonio tell me how much my tests will cost?

 What are my payment options?